• Skip to primary navigation

 Teaching Life Skills: Resilience, Part 2

-Last updated on January 25, 2023 by Sozo Staff Leave a Comment
+Last updated on June 25, 2026 by The Studio Guide Staff Leave a Comment

 Among many life skills your students can learn in your gym, resilience (see Part 1) is definitely among the most significant.
 Children start facing challenges early in life, and they need to learn to respond in a way that’s healthy.
 Every time they respond to even small daily challenges with resilience, they strengthen that life skill, helping them prepare for challenges ahead.
 Like any skill, though, some children will naturally demonstrate more resilience than others.
 While that might be discouraging, there’s good news, too: like other skills, resilience can be taught.